cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 The following notation is used throughout the document.

-* Byte: A sequence of eight bits.
+* byte: A sequence of eight bits.
 * `random_bytes(n)`: Outputs `n` bytes, sampled uniformly at random using a cryptographically secure pseudorandom number generator (CSPRNG).
 * `count(i, L)`: Outputs the number of times the element `i` is represented in the list `L`.